 reset hg_computing_resource;

-By default, Hologres automatically estimates the required resources for a query based on its complexity.
+By default, the system automatically estimates the resources required for a query based on its complexity.
 This automatic estimation provides a balance between resource utilization and query execution time.

-To improve a query's performance by allocating more serverless resources, run the following statement.
+To improve the performance of a query by allocating more serverless computing resources, you can run the following statement to specify the amount of resources.

-We do not recommend changing this parameter.
-Allocating too few resources can cause an OOM error.
-If you must change it, perform thorough testing first.
+Do not change this parameter.
+Allocating insufficient resources can cause an out-of-memory (OOM) error.
+If you must change this parameter, perform thorough testing first.

 -- The default value of 0 enables automatic resource estimation.